open-AIMS/ADRIA.jl/docs/src/overview.md

 In this manner the expected probability of a possible value being selected is maintained.

-These parameter definitions are collectively known as the model specification, and can be collated as a DataFrame.
+These factor definitions are collectively known as the model specification, and can be collated as a DataFrame.

 !!! note "Parameter Collation and Scenario Generation"
-    See [this page](TODO) for an example how-to on collating model parameters and generating samples.
+    See [this page](TODO) for an example how-to on collating model factors and generating samples.

-Combination of the realized parameter values then represent a "scenario".
+Combination of the realized factor values then represent a "scenario".

 # References